Sun shut down Dream in fourth quarter, win 72-61

-ATLANTA (AP) — Courtney Williams scored 17 points, Alyssa Thomas added 15 and Connecticut held Atlanta to one field goal in the final seven minutes, defeating the Dream 72-61 on Sunday.
+ATLANTA — Former Dream All-Star Courtney Williams scored 17 points, Alyssa Thomas added 15 and Connecticut held Atlanta to one field goal in the final seven minutes, defeating the Dream 72-61 on Sunday.

 Aari McDonald had 17 points and Rhyne Howard scored 12 for Atlanta (8-10).